Elevation: 7,550 ft

-Drive: (As always, odometers vary.
-I think this rental read a bit high – adjust accordingly.)
-From Blackfoot, Idaho at the junction of US 26 and US 91 (odometer reset to 0.0), drove NE on the combined 91/26 for 9.7 miles to Wolverine Road/600 N. Turned right onto Wolverine Road and followed it to the junction of Blackfoot River Road at 20.4 miles (road is signed “BFT RIVER RD”).
-Turned right onto Blackfoot River Road (which soon becomes gravel) and kept right at a “Y” at 24.8.
-At 31.9, just past an empty house on the right, turned left on the gated (but unlocked at the time – see NOTES below) road up Menassa Creek.
-I followed this road (without seeing any of the mapped forks) through two lock-free gates to the vicinity of the corral in High Basin (35.8).
-Blackfoot River Road is suitable for passenger sedans; after that the driving required high clearance and probably 4WD.
-Had I been a more daring driver, I could have driven up High Basin on a very faint track (shown as a road on the topo) to the vicinity of the north edge of Section 4, shortening the hike.
+Drive: As always, odometers vary.
+I think this rental read a bit high – adjust accordingly.
+From Blackfoot, Idaho at the junction of US-26/US-91 (odometer at 0.0), drove NE on 26/91 for 9.7 miles to Wolverine Road/600 N. Turned right onto Wolverine Road and followed it to the junction of Blackfoot River Road at 20.4 miles.
+This road is signed “BFT RIVER RD”.
+Turned right onto Blackfoot River Road, which soon becomes gravel, and kept right at a “Y” at 24.8 miles.
+At 31.9 miles, just past an empty house on the right, turned left on the gated (but unlocked at the time – see NOTES below) road up Menassa Creek.
+I followed this road, without seeing any of the mapped forks, through two lock-free gates to the vicinity of the corral in High Basin (35.8 miles).
+Blackfoot River Road is suitable for passenger sedans.
+After that, the driving required high clearance and probably 4WD.
+Had I been a more daring driver, I could have driven up High Basin on a very faint track (shown as a road on the topo map) to the vicinity of the north edge of Section 4, shortening the hike.

 Hike: I walked across the valley and climbed Blue Ridge, reaching its crest near the NE corner of Section 10.
 I turned left and followed the ridge to the benchmark, where I found no register, but left my business card in a Ziploc bag.
 On the return, I headed north a few hundred feet, then dropped west passing south of Hill 6649 and picking up the track on the west side of Rawlins Creek, which led back to my car.